You must have the following:

 - This challenging and intensive course comprises 50% theory and 50% practice, where you will undertake placements in a range of settings.
 The course consists of three stages, each comprising of a number of compulsory modules, where you will have the opportunity to study alongside students from the other fields of nursing.

-- You will be taught in innovative and contemporary teaching and learning environments by lecturers who are committed and passionate, as well as mentors who are research active and have extensive and varied experience in learning disability nursing.
+- You will be taught in innovative and contemporary teaching and learning environments by lecturers who are committed and passionate, as well as practice supervisors and assessors who are research active and have extensive and varied experience in learning disability nursing.

 You will also have the opportunity to develop a high level of personal and technical skills to help improve the quality of life of people with a learning disability and their ability to live as independently as possible.
 You will study how to work in partnership with service users, their families, carers and other professionals to promote health and wellbeing.